-If you are a young entrepreneur or have a start-up business The Collective Hub magazine needs no introduction, so you have probably also seen that this week Lisa made the announcement that this months release (Issue 52) would be their issue.
+If you are a young entrepreneur or have a start-up business, The Collective Hub magazine needs no introduction, meaning you have probably also seen that this week Lisa made the announcement that this month's release (Issue 52) would be their last issue.
 Releasing a statement that they are closing the print magazine.
 It takes a lot of courage to make this decision, I not only have complete admiration for the bravery of the announcement but am also inspired by the perspective shared on what the possibilities are when you are in a position, either forced or by choice (the latter is actually the hardest) to have to diversify or rebuild.
-As the statements shows on the magazines final cover ‘sometimes breaking a brand can remake it’.
+As the statements shows on the magazine's final cover ‘sometimes breaking a brand can remake it’.

-Its been 14 years since I launched the SAMANTHA WILLS brand on my dining table.
+It's been 14 years since I launched the SAMANTHA WILLS brand on my dining table.
 From what I can count through the archives I have designed around 138 collections, that’s over 14,000 pieces of jewellery.
-More than half of those designs failed, they didn’t sell or they were not even put into production.
+More than half of those designs failed, didn’t sell or were not even put into production.

-In 2010 I nearly sunk the company because my ego went against even authenticity the brand was built on.
+In 2010 I nearly sunk the company because my ego went against every authenticity the brand was built on.
 I tried to bury the story of my humble beginnings and attempted to change the design language on a dime and to such extremes that it wasn’t even identifiable to our brand or consumer.
-It didn’t only not sell, but retailers had purchased big off the back of the success of the previous seasons, so where left with a massive black eye in the form of stagnant stock holdings.
-Our consumers where not engaged because of my instantly inauthentic storytelling, and my team confidence in me (the one person who was suppose to not only know what was going on, but was meant to lead the brand forward) was left in question; and rightly so.
+Not only did it not sell, but retailers had purchased huge orders off the back of the success of the previous seasons, so were left with a massive black eye in the form of stagnant stock holdings.
+Our consumers were not engaged because of my instantly inauthentic storytelling, and my team confidence in me (the one person who was suppose to not only know what was going on, but was meant to lead the brand forward) was left in question; and rightly so.
 This epic fuck-up that was entirely my doing saw my ego and intuition have to sit down and look each other in the eye.
 The most vulnerable and stripped bare that you will ever be, is when your ego and your intuition finally make sincere eye contact and are entirely honest with each other.

 As the Collective Hub statement says, sometimes breaking a brand can remake it.
 And that’s what my colossal fuck up forced us to do; it broke the brand to the ground & we had no choice but look at where we were going and start rebuilding.